event help

 i started selling online in 2020, but didn't do my first in person event until 2023.
 I honestly really preferred growing dizzy leopard shop in that order because it meant by the time of my first event, already had a baseline of steady expectations in terms of how many/which items sell, confidence in my works, and I didn't have to worry about items not selling at an event because I could just sell them online instead.

-2. what do other people charge? (if established artists charge in a specific range for an item, typically it's for a reason)
+• for prices, keep in mind what you could pay for it and what do other people charge (if established artists charge in a specific range for an item, typically it's for a reason).

 • the time you spent to create the item